-In addition to the programs authorized under the initial Medi-Cal 2020 waiver, as described above, several amendments to the waiver approved during the demonstration period contributed to achievement of the waiver's goals.
-Key amendments were for the following new initiatives:
+In addition to the programs authorized under the initial Medi-Cal 2020 waiver, CMS approved several amendments to the waiver during the demonstration period that have contributed to achievement of the state's goals.
+Key amendments authorized the following new initiatives:

-Health Homes Program (HHP): Federal authority for California's HHP was provided through an amendment to California's State Plan, as well as an amendment to the MediCal 2020 waiver, both of which were approved on December 19, 2017.
-The 1115 waiver authority enables the state to waive freedom of choice of providers, statewideness, and comparability for the counties participating in the HHP.
-Eligibility for the HHP is limited to individuals who are: (1) enrolled in a Medi-Cal managed care organization (MCO); (2)

-have certain chronic health or mental health conditions, such as diabetes, asthma, SUD, or serious mental illness, among others; and (3) meet certain acuity/complexity criteria, one of which is chronic homelessness.
-As of March 2020, more than 25,000 people have enrolled in HHP.

-- Coverage of Out-of-State Former Foster Youth: On August 18, 2017, CMS approved an amendment to the Medi-Cal 2020 waiver that authorized California to provide Medicaid State Plan coverage to former foster care youth under age 26 who were in foster care under the responsibility of another state or tribe from any state when they "aged out" of foster care at age 18 (or such higher age as elected by the state) and were enrolled in Medicaid at that time. - (Pending) Global Payment Program Extension: On February 28, 2020, DHCS submitted a proposed waiver amendment to allow DHCS to operate the Global Payment Program (GPP) for an additional six-month period, from July 1, 2020 to December 31, 2020.
-This amendment would also allow Medi-Cal beneficiaries in Orange County, at their election, to be disenrolled from CalOptima, a county-organized health system (COHS) including CalOptima PACE, to be enrolled in a Program of All Inclusive Care for the Elderly (PACE) organization not affiliated with CalOptima, if eligible.
-DHCS requested an effective date of July 1, 2020 for this amendment, although the amendment is still pending CMS review.
+- Health Homes Program (HHP): Federal authority for California's HHP was provided through an amendment to the state Medicaid plan, as well as an amendment to the Medi-Cal 2020 waiver, both of which were approved on December 19, 2017.
+The combination of these two approvals enabled the state to provide HHP services to managed care enrolled beneficiaries residing in the counties participating in the HHP.
+Eligibility for the HHP is limited to individuals who are: (1) enrolled in a Medi-Cal managed care organization (MCO) and residing in participant county; (2) have certain chronic health or mental health conditions, such as diabetes, asthma, SUD, or serious mental illness, among others; and (3) meet certain acuity/complexity criteria, one of which is chronic homelessness.
+As of March 2020, more than 27,000 people have enrolled in HHP across 12 counties. - Coverage of Out-of-State Former Foster Youth: On August 18, 2017, CMS approved an amendment to the Medi-Cal 2020 waiver that authorized California to provide Medicaid state plan coverage to former foster care youth under age 26 who were in foster care under the responsibility of another state or tribe from any state when they "aged out" of foster care at age 18 (or such higher age as elected by the state) and were enrolled in Medicaid at that time. - Global Payment Program Extension: On August 3, 2020, CMS approved a waiver amendment to allow DHCS to operate the Global Payment Program (GPP) for an additional six-month period, from July 1, 2020 to December 31, 2020. - Program for All Inclusive Care for the Elderly (PACE): On August 3, 2020, CMS approved a waiver amendment to allow, effective July 1, 2020, Medi-Cal beneficiaries in Orange County, at their election, to be disenrolled from CalOptima, a county-organized health system (COHS) including CalOptima PACE, to be enrolled in a Program of All Inclusive Care for the Elderly (PACE) organization not affiliated with CalOptima, if eligible.